 Magnet theater helps communities question social norms that may contribute to the HIV epidemic.
+Photo: PATH.

-In Kenya, interactive street theater spurs HIV prevention
+Interactive street theater spurs HIV prevention

 In Bungoma, western Kenya, before a crowd of 150 people, actors at an outdoor market demonstrate a young couple’s dilemma: she wants to go for counseling and an HIV test before getting intimate, but he feels like she’s questioning his manhood.
 Another actor stops the play to ask the audience, “Should this woman have sex with this man?”
 The audience responds with questions, suggestions, and lively debate.
 When the play resumes, they witness one possible ending.

-Because of their regularity and the audience participation, each performance is anticipated and much discussed by the whole community.
+Each performance is anticipated and much discussed by the whole community.
 Subjects such as HIV and sex, once taboo, become regular topics of conversation, laying the groundwork for societal attitudes to change, for new social norms to take hold.